dillonmcroberts/final_project_react_menus/README.md

+A
+Video demo of our app A Menu Page: https://youtu.be/Fs8XyQgZ7ag

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.